jessivarela/dpbe_l2_pre_registration/README.md

 ### Study design (required)

+Participants will have to complete a forced-choice task in wich they will be asked to categorize a /b/-/p/ acoustic continuum.
 The present study will be a within-subject study, since all of the participants will complete the task in English and Spanish mode.

 ### Randomization (optional)